Foundations

 4. Local time — intrinsic to this interaction.
 Zero-duration from outside, full internal duration from inside.

-6. Protocol — the internal process by which the mark is computed and propagated.
+6. Propagation — the internal process by which the mark is carried from A, through the substrate, to B (called Computation before v0.13).
 (See §3.)

 The script